How to Submit Your Website to Search Engines (Easy Guide 2019)

 As a page gets crawled by a bot it gets indexed in the search engine.

-Now, there’s a lot of nuance that we haven’t covered but if you want to learn more about it then you can watch this video by Matt Cutts, the former head of Google’s webspam team.
+Now, there’s a lot of nuances that we haven’t covered but if you want to learn more about it, then you can watch this video by Matt Cutts, the former head of Google’s webspam team.

 Reasons Why You Should Still Submit Your Website to Search Engines Manually

 - Low effort, high reward.
 There’s no excuse not to.
-It’s just too easy to submit your website to Google and the other major ones for indexing.
+It’s just too easy to submit your website for indexing.

 - Search engines aren’t perfect.
 They can’t find everything on their own.
 Submitting your website manually makes it easier for the major players to begin ranking your website for keywords.
-By submitting your website manually you can also give the search engines information they couldn’t figure out on their own such as how important each of your website’s pages are.
+By submitting your website manually you can also give the search engines information they couldn’t figure out on their own such as the importance of each of your website’s pages.

 - You’ll get access to some pretty helpful dashboards of data.
 Both Google and Bing each have dashboards you can use to gain insight into how you’re performing in the world of search.
 You’ll get access to some pretty useful tools also.